Alysha Clark: Professional career

 In 2018, Clark started every game of the Storm's WNBA Championship run.
 In Seattle's Western Conference Finals series against the Phoenix Mercury, Clark was the Storm's main choice to guard Diana Taurasi, and in the decisive Game 5, she also logged a double-double with 13 points and a team-high 13 rebounds.
 In the Storm's championship-clinching win in the WNBA Finals against the Washington Mystics, Clark led the team in playing time, and added 15 points.

 In February 2021, Clark signed with the Washington Mystics, but was ruled out of playing during the 2021 WNBA season due to a Lisfranc injury received while playing in France.

 In December 2022, Clark signed with the Israeli champions Elitzur Ramla, until the end of the season.
 She went back to training under Shira Halyon, who trained her in the past in the EuroCup.

 In February 2023, Clark signed with the Las Vegas Aces.
 On September 18, 2023, she won the WNBA Sixth Player of the Year Award.

 On February 9, 2025, Clark signed with the Seattle Storm, where she played the first nine years of her WNBA career.

 On August 5, 2025, Clark was traded back to the Washington Mystics, as Washington acquired Clark and Seattle’s 2026 first-round draft pick in exchange for Brittney Sykes.

+Clark signed a one-year deal with the Dallas Wings in April 2026.
+She signed the contract while being the oldest active WNBA player.

+Athletes Unlimited

+Clark made her Athletes Unlimited Pro Basketball debut during the league's 2025 season, finishing 15th on the overall leaderboard and earning selection to the AU All-Defensive Team.
+She started all 12 games, averaging 10.2 points and 6.5 rebounds, and recorded multiple Game MVP honors, including a double-double performance during the season.
+Clark is set to return to the league for the 2026 season.